DayanaGCruz/mini-compiler/README.md

 - GitHub repository: https://github.com/DayanaGCruz/mini-compiler

 ## GCU AI Policy Disclaimer
-- ChatGPT Codex by OpenAI was utilized as an assistant in this project.
+- ChatGPT Codex by OpenAI was utilized as an assistant in this project as allowed by the course instructor.